Master of Arts in Community and Economic Development

 - Submit two letters of recommendation from academic or professional references.

-- (Conditional Admission) Applicants with a lower GPA may submit a Miller Analogies Test (MAT) score of 350 or a GRE score of 143 (verbal) and 133 (quantitative) for consideration.
+- (Conditional Admission) Applicants with a lower GPA may submit a GRE score of 143 (verbal) and 133 (quantitative) for consideration.

 The MACED program requires 36 credit hours, including: